ncherric/Iliad-ReadtheDocs/docs/index.rst

 * Please read our paper for a full understanding of how Iliad can best serve you and your genetic data processing road blocks `replace with paper link here <https://github.com/ncherric/Iliad-ReadtheDocs>`_.
 * Quickly learn how to install Iliad - visit the :ref:'Installation' page
-* Start processing your data right away - vist the :ref:'Tutorial' page
+* Start processing your data right away with tutorials on Iliad modules :ref:'Tutorial' page

 .. toctree::
    :caption: Getting started